Driving the Cabot Trail: A 1-Day Itinerary on Lovely Cape Breton

 Drive Distance from White Point Harbor: 35 miles approx 1 hr

-You’ll do a drive around the northernmost tip of Cape Breton going through some pretty decent mountain climbs and forest.
+You’ll drive around the northernmost tip of Cape Breton and go through some pretty decent mountain climbs and forest.
 But then you’ll pop out on the other side by Pleasant Bay, a cute little town worth a stop for a few pictures.
 But don’t waste too much time because you are on a tight schedule!

 More Information: The Rusty Anchor Website